-As criminal defense attorneys in Colorado, we are often asked about witness related issues.
-Our most common question – “I’m a witness for a domestic violence case, do I have to testify?”
-The vague and simple answer is, it depends.
+As criminal defense attorneys in Colorado, we are often asked about witness-related issues.
+Our most common question is – “I’m a witness for a domestic violence case; do I have to testify?”
+The vague and simple answer is it depends.

 When is a Denver Subpoena Valid?

 This answer becomes “yes” if you are personally served a subpoena.
 A subpoena is a court order that compels you to be at a certain place at a particular date and time, as listed on the subpoena.
 Below is a list of the numerous elements required for a subpoena to be valid:

 - States the court from which it is issued

 - States the title of the action, the court in which it is pending, and the case number

 - Commands each person to whom it is directed to do a specific action at a specified time and place (testify, produce materials, etc.)

 - Identifies the party (and the party’s attorney, if applicable) who is serving the subpoena